-The floor of the greenhouse can be used as a heat sink to absorb the passive solar energy of the day and release it at night.
+The floor of the greenhouse can be used as a solar heat sink to absorb the passive solar energy of the day and release it at night.

 However it has to be the right material.

-The best material for a greenhouse floor is some kind of stone or concrete.
+The best material for a solar greenhouse heat sink floor is some kind of stone or concrete.
 The thermal mass of the stone will absorb and then release the solar energy stored during the day.

 The thicker the better of course.
 You can build up an existing floor with large concrete pavers like I did or if you are building a new greenhouse have a concrete pad poured.